Bureau of Voter Registration Services

 The Bureau of Voter Registration Services was established by the Division of Elections in 2005 to implement the requirements of the Help America Vote Act of 2002 (HAVA) for the State of Florida.
 The Help America Vote Act mandated a statewide voter registration database and statewide voter registration access.
 Statewide voter registration access means that a legally qualified voter should be able to submit an application to register to vote or change an existing voter registration in any county in the state, regardless of whether or not that county is his or her county of legal residence.

 The Bureau of Voter Registration Services has two primary functions: (1) to act as the state's 68th county with regard to the intake and process of voter registration; and (2) to coordinate and manage statewide voter registration processes and issues.
 Its policies, processes and procedures are designed not to intrude on the constitutional powers vested in the Supervisors of Elections.

-The Bureau of Voter Registration Services is divided into four sections with a total of 18 full-time positions to manage and implement its business functions:
+The Bureau of Voter Registration Services has 18 full-time positions to manage and implement its business functions./p>

 The business functions of the Bureau of Voter Registration Services are supported by a variety of automated systems.
 These include:

 - systems within the Bureau of Voter Registration Services that directly support its business functions and also provide support to the counties;

 - systems located at other state agencies that are used to assess the credibility and reliability of potential felons, mentally incompetent and death matches (these include databases at the Department of Highway Safety and Motor Vehicles, Department of Corrections, Florida Department of Law Enforcement, Office of Executive Clemency, the Department of Health and the Courts Comprehensive Case System); and